 Let’s suppose that you have a dataset that includes tables coming from different data sources and with different schedule options.
 One table needs to be refreshed once a week and the other to be refreshed once a day.
 So, for this you will have to refresh the report at maximum frequency, which is once a day, even though the other table doesn’t require daily refreshments.

 Dataflows can run transformations on a different schedule for every query.
 You can create multiple dataflows for multiple tables and then schedule them according to your requirements.
 For the above-mentioned example you can create two dataflows transforming data for those two tables separately and then load them in the destination table.
-These dataflows can be scheduled according to the given required making the solution easier and more efficient.
+These dataflows can be scheduled according to the given requirements making the solution easier and more efficient.

 Build Data Warehouse